12 Top-Rated Tourist Attractions in Sousse

 6 Souk District

-If you're in the mood for a spot of shopping and don't mind some fun-filled haggling, then the Medina's souk district is the place to go.
-Cute and colourful Rue el Aghalba runs past the Great Mosque to the Medina's west side.
+If you're in the mood for a spot of shopping and don't mind some fun-filled haggling, the medina's souk district is the place to go.
+Cute and colorful Rue el Aghalba runs past the Great Mosque to the medina's west side.
 Off this street, on the left, is Rue d'Angleterre leading south to the beginning of the souk quarter.
-Partially covered, this quarter has all the bustling atmosphere of the Orient with metal workers and woodworkers down narrow side alleyways.
-Typical tourist souvenirs take up the more main souk streets.
+Partially covered, this quarter has all the bustling atmosphere of the Orient with metalworkers and woodworkers down narrow side alleyways.
+Typical tourist souvenirs take up the main souk streets.
 It's the perfect place to poke around for an afternoon, trying to find some special treasure to take home.

 7 Zaouia Zakkak

-The Ottoman era Zaouia Zakkak's striking octagonal minaret has a style almost reminiscent of Renaissance architecture.
-The complex includes a mosque, madrassa (Islamic school of learning) and a mausoleum.
-As well as the complex's beautiful minaret, another notable feature is the arcading of the inner courtyard - the antique columns recycled from older sites.
+The 17th-century Zaouia Zakkak's striking octagonal minaret has a style almost reminiscent of Renaissance architecture.
+The complex includes a mosque, madrassa (Islamic school of learning), and a mausoleum, and is regarded as the city's finest surviving example of Ottoman-era architecture.
+As well as the complex's beautiful minaret, with its tile detailing, another notable feature is the arcading of the inner courtyard, with the antique columns within the arcades recycled from older sites.
+Unfortunately, non-Muslims cannot enter the interior.

 Discovered in 1888, this large complex of Early Christian catacombs is a maze of underground passages and chambers hewed from soft local rock between the 2nd and 4th centuries.
 It probably sits on the site of an earlier pagan necropolis.
 A total of some 15,000 people were wrapped in shrouds and buried here in wall niches of the catacombs, often placed in tiers one above the other and closed by tiles or marble plaques.

 Of the four main shafts, three have been excavated.
-Finds from the site are in Sousse Archaeology Museum.
-Only small sections of the catacombs - the roofs of which have to be supported because of the danger of collapse - are open to the public: the Catacombs of the Good Shepherd (Catacombes du Bon Pasteur; 1.6 km long, with 6,000 tombs; late 3rd century), of Hermes (2,500 tombs; 3rd century) and Severus (5,000 tombs; early 4th century).
+Finds from the site are in Sousse Archaeological Museum.
+Only small sections of the catacombs - the roofs of which have to be supported because of the danger of collapse - are open to the public: the Catacombs of the Good Shepherd (Catacombes du Bon Pasteur, 1.6 kilometers long, 6,000 tombs, late 3rd century), of Hermes (2,500 tombs, 3rd century) and Severus (5,000 tombs, early 4th century).

 9 Port el Kantaoui

+If you're here for the beach, this will be your first call.
 This purpose-built resort complex is where many visitors stay on sun-and-sea holidays.
-Opened in 1979, the Moorish-style development was modelled on the cute blue-and-white village of Sidi Bou Said near Tunis.
-The resort is centred round a large marina with over 300 moorings.
-It contains several luxury hotels and blocks of holiday apartments along the beachfront, as well as restaurants, cafés, a shopping centre and a wide range of sports facilities.
+Opened in 1979, the Moorish-style development was modeled on the cute blue-and-white village of Sidi Bou Said near Tunis.
+The resort is centered round a large marina with more than 300 moorings.
+It contains several luxury hotels and blocks of holiday apartments along the beachfront, as well as restaurants, cafés, a shopping center, and a wide range of sports facilities.

 10 Sousse Market

-For those who want to shop with the locals rather than in the tourist stores of the Medina's souk, the Sunday Market is held near the entrance to the Catacombs of the Good Shepherd.
-Stalls offer livestock, souvenirs and handcrafts in a jumble of organised chaos that allows you to dive into a proper Tunisian shopping experience.
+For those who want to shop with the locals rather than in the tourist stores of the medina's souk, the Sunday Market is held near the entrance to the Catacombs of the Good Shepherd.
+Stalls offer livestock, souvenirs, and handcrafts in a jumble of organized chaos, so whether you're looking for a chicken or a nice set of ceramic tiles, you're in luck.
+Be aware, this is a proper local market so some areas (particularly around the livestock stalls) will be a little bit smelly.

-With its lovely setting on a fossilised rock hill amid the flat countryside, the old Berber village of Takrouna holds on to a disappearing way of life.
-Only six Berber families still occupy the village and visitors can enter some of the dwellings here to get a close-up look at traditional Berber architecture and interiors.
-In the centre of the village there is also a small mosque and the tomb of local holy man Sidi Abd el Kader.
+With its rather dramatic setting atop a fossilized rock hill and completely surrounded by flat countryside, the old Berber village of Takrouna (six kilometers west of Enfidha) holds on to a disappearing way of life.
+Only six Berber families still occupy the village, and visitors can enter some of the dwellings here to get a close-up look at traditional Berber architecture and interiors.
+In the center of the village is a small mosque and the tomb of local holy man Sidi Abd el Kader.

-This market centre is surrounded by farming land and has an excellent local Sunday Market that is worthwhile seeing if you're in the area.
-The town's former church now houses a small museum, dedicated to finds from local excavations and containing early Christian mosaics from the Uppenna (5 km north) and Sidi Abich (3 km north) archaeological sites.
+Enfidha itself is a market center and has an excellent local Sunday Market that is worthwhile seeing if you're in the area.
+The town's former church now houses a small museum, dedicated to finds from local excavations and containing early Christian mosaics from the Uppenna (five kilometers north) and Sidi Abich (three kilometers north) archaeological sites.
 There is also a collection of Roman and Byzantine pottery.

 The little town of Hergla lies on a rocky stretch of coast speckled by sandy coves.
-It occupies the site of ancient Roman Horraca Caelia, which during the 2nd century AD lay directly on the boundary between the provinces of Byzacena and Zeugitania.
+It occupies the site of ancient Roman Horraca Caelia, which during the 2nd century AD lay directly on the boundary between the provinces of Byzacena and Zeugitana.
 Since this original settlement was completely destroyed during Arab invasions, there is nothing of interest from this period left to see.
-Hergla has a fine 18th century mosque with a dome constructed in the tube-vaulting technique found at Bulla Regia, and if you have your own transport you'll find the surrounding beaches wonderfully unspoilt.
+Hergla has a fine 18th-century mosque, with a dome constructed in the tube-vaulting technique found at Bulla Regia, and if you have your own transport, you'll find the surrounding beaches wonderfully unspoilt.